How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 Pin definitions:

 • VBUS (PIN 40): This pin is connected to the micro-USB port and allows the Pico W to be powered through.
-It accepts a voltage range of 4.5V to 5.5V
+It accepts a voltage in the range of 4.5V to 5.5V

 • 3V3_EN (PIN 37): Used to enable the onboard SMPS for 3.3V.
 It is pulled high to the VSYS pin using a 100kΩ resistor.